Ballades et chansons

-Ballads and Songs was a Canadian music variety television series which aired on CBC Television in 1969.
+Ballads and Songs is a Canadian music variety television series which aired on CBC Television in 1969.

 Premise

 This series was produced in English and French by CBC's French network, Radio-Canada, for the English network.
 Episodes were recorded in various locations throughout all Canadian provinces.
 The series included a range of musical artists of various genres from individuals to choirs.
 Songs of both Canadian languages were featured.

 Scheduling

 The half-hour series aired on Sundays at 5:30 p.m.
 (Eastern) from 6 July to 28 September 1969.